-It’s a beloved spot for family-friendly camping and caravanning but Phillip Island hasn’t always conjured five-star indulgence.
-Now, at Five Acres, only 10 minutes drive from the main township of Cowes, three luxury timber cabins sit among the micro-farm’s fruit trees and serene cattle, with an outlook that takes in rolling pastures and the waters of Western Port Bay.
-The contemporary boltholes are built for two and tailor-made for hiding away, with a cosy wood fire and a bathtub on the private deck.
+It’s a popular spot for camping and caravanning but Phillip Island accommodation hasn’t always conjured images of five-star indulgence.
+Now, at Five Acres, only 10 minutes drive from the main township of Cowes, three luxe timber cabins sit among the micro-farm’s fruit trees and serene cattle, with an outlook that takes in rolling pastures and the waters of Western Port Bay.
+The contemporary boltholes are built for two and tailor-made for a romantic getaway, with a cosy wood fire and a bathtub on the private deck.

 Where to eat

-Hit this bustling spot, directly opposite the main beach, for all-day breakfasts that go the extra mile, whether it’s the Scoville-scale hit of chilli scrambled eggs with dukkah or the sticky salted-caramel sauce that anoints banana bread French toast.
+Head to this bustling spot directly opposite the main beach for all-day breakfasts that go the extra mile, whether it’s the chilli scrambled eggs with dukkah or the sticky salted caramel sauce that anoints banana bread French toast.
 Weekend evenings see the switch flicked to a punchy tapas menu.

 The Cape Kitchen

-Arresting clifftop views over wild Bass Strait almost distract from the smart modern menu built around regional produce at this sleek dining room.
-Beef carpaccio with celeriac remoulade and caper speckled cured salmon bring Mediterranean flair to a leisurely lunch.
+Arresting clifftop views over wild Bass Strait almost distract from the smart modern menu built around regional produce at this sleek waterfront institution.
+Josper roasted eggplant with beetroot hummus and caper speckled cured salmon bring Mediterranean flair to a leisurely lunch.

 Isola Di Capri

 Phillip Island’s oldest Italian restaurant remains its finest, with a timeless whitewashed dining room and focus on the classics, from calamari fritti and spaghetti carbonara to a best-in-show margherita pizza.
-Après-meal, pop next door to its gelateria for a double scoop.
+For dessert, pop next door to its gelateria.

 This rustic one-stop gourmet shop will get your pulse racing with beans from local roaster Folks Coffee before nudging you towards food bliss with brunch fare such as a spicy tuna melt oozing cheddar and jazzed up with jalapeños.